-Think about the first time to learned how to start a business - the lemonade stand from your childhood.
+Think about the first "business" you started - the lemonade stand from your childhood.
 The first hurdle to overcome was convincing your parents to let you use their day off to profit $12 in the heat.
 Next, you had to procure the right resources and perfect your formula to create something worth buying.
 Dad had to drag a couple of wooden slats out of the garage to construct a makeshift table.
 Mom found a sheet that was raggedy enough to become covered in lemonade, but clean enough to not scare away customers.

 After these initial start-up steps came the waiting.
 In busier neighborhoods on a warm-weather day, customers show up quickly, looking for a quick refreshment on their afternoon walk.
 In more remote areas, the day is long and customers are few.
 Ice melts, turning the lemonade into lemon-water, but you don’t let your parents pack it up.

 This is the lemonade business, baby!
 You’re determined to learn the ins and outs of your buyers, remember the busiest times of day, and note your failures.
 This is, after all, how we grow and do better next time.

 If only these young entrepreneurs had access to the same tools and tactics modern business owners and employers are capable of utilizing.
 It’s much more effective to obtain consumer attention through outreach than with sitting-duck tactics.

 If you’re a small-business owner or freelancer hoping to grow your consumer base, hopefully, you’ve familiarized yourself with the best strategies for customer acquisition.
 If so, you know that some of the main keys to growth are making your business available digitally through learning how to make a website for your business, active social media pages, and some email marketing.